-Elizabeth’s Library International is a registered 501(c)(3) incorporated in October 2013 in the State of California, and led by a team of Christian professionals with backgrounds in international development, business, finance and education.
-Elizabeth’s Library partners with local national leaders or organizations to establish community libraries serving as a venue for educational and learning opportunities for both children and adults.
+Elizabeth’s Library International is a registered 501(c)(3) incorporated in October 2013 in the State of California, and led by a team of Christian professionals with backgrounds in international development, business, finance, education and library science.
+Elizabeth’s Library partners with local national and organizational leaders to establish free community libraries in

 Meet the Board